dataunitylab/relational-playground/README.md

 > Note: the URL may be different if you've made adjustments via the [HOST or PORT environment variables](#advanced-configuration).

-Start your app by running `npm start`, and start debugging in VS Code by pressing `F5` or by clicking the green debug icon.
+Start your app by running `yarn start`, and start debugging in VS Code by pressing `F5` or by clicking the green debug icon.
 You can now write code, set breakpoints, make changes to the code, and debug your newly modified code—all from your editor.

 Having problems with VS Code Debugging?
 Please see their [troubleshooting guide](https://github.com/Microsoft/vscode-chrome-debug/blob/master/README.md#troubleshooting).